Azure-Samples/openai-end-to-end-baseline/README.md

    az webapp restart --name "app-${BASE_NAME}" --resource-group "rg-chat-baseline-${LOCATION}"
    ```

+TODO (P1 - Chad): Stopped here

-### 6. Test the deployed application that calls into the Azure Machine Learning managed online endpoint
+### 7. Test the deployed application that calls into the Azure Machine Learning managed online endpoint

 This section will help you to validate that the workload is exposed correctly and responding to HTTP requests.
 This will validate that traffic is flowing through Application Gateway, into your Web App, and from your Web App, into the Azure Machine Learning managed online endpoint, which contains the hosted prompt flow.
 The hosted prompt flow will interface with Wikipedia for grounding data and Azure OpenAI for generative responses.